 Monster Legacy is a non-profit fan-site dedicated to the making of, and celebration of Movie Monsters and their creators.
 All the characters analyzed in its essays, and their associated logos, are trademarks of their respective owners.
 All other copyrights and trademarks are the property of their respective owners.

-Monster Legacy and its author own none of the pictures or information posted on the website, nor claims to.
-The data available on the site is presented purely for archival and research purposes.
+Monster Legacy and its author own none of the pictures posted on the website, nor claims to.
+The data available on the site is presented purely for archival and research purposes

 “I would suggest, then, that the monsters are not an inexplicable blunder of taste; they are essential, fundamentally allied to the underlying ideas of the poem, which give it its lofty tone and high seriousness.”

 -J.R.R.
 Tolkien, Beowulf: The Monsters and the Critics